SuperElastix/SuperElastix-Documentation/source/Development.rst

     private:

-      // Typically a component stores the pointer to the Interfaces it accepts by Set(), however
+      // Typically a component stores the pointer to the Interfaces it accepts by Accept(), however
       // this is not required.
       typename ExampleAInterface< Dimensionality >::Pointer m_ExampleAInterface;